a-bautista/docker-kubernetes-udemy/README.md

 ## Containers

 Remember that a container is an instance of an image that is running.
 Suppose we want to run a legacy program that needs Python 2.7 and you need to use Chrome which needs needs Python 3.7.
-How do do you setup these 2 Python versions in one same machine?
+How do you setup these 2 Python versions in one same machine?
 You can use containers to maintain both versions of Python.

      ________________________________________
     |  Conatiner A           Container B     |